RasppleII/a2cloud/docs/ivanx/index.md

-<span style="text-decoration: underline;">You have one USB-to-serial
+_You have one USB-to-serial
-adapter, and want to use it for internet</span>
+adapter, and want to use it for internet_

 You can use: